 - Brand prestige and critical narrative

-Understanding pricing tiers and their related dynamics is essential for investors.
-Cabernet Sauvignon’s price elasticity across markets and formats allows for diversified exposure, whether entering through limited reserve releases or securing allocations from established cult producers.
+Understanding pricing tiers and their related dynamics is essential for you as an investor.
+Cabernet Sauvignon’s price elasticity across markets and formats allows for diversified exposure, whether you’re entering through limited reserve releases or securing allocations from established cult producers.

 Cabernet Sauvignon Wine Historical ROI

 Cabernet Sauvignon forms the structural backbone of the Left Bank Bordeaux First Growths, including Château Lafite Rothschild, Château Latour, Château Mouton Rothschild, and Château Margaux.
-These wines have demonstrated average annualized returns between 8% and 12% over the past 20 years, based on historical pricing data from Liv-ex.
-For example:
+These wines have delivered average annualized returns between 8% and 12% over the past 20 years, based on historical pricing data from Liv-ex.
+The numbers behind individual labels are even more compelling when you look at specific vintages and holding periods.

 - Château Lafite Rothschild 2000, released at approximately $350 per bottle, now trades for $1,300–$1,600, reflecting a compound annual growth rate (CAGR) of 7.6%.